This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Chopped parsley is a classic component of many rice salads and offers a fresh, almost bitter flavor against the sweet pecans.

-- Prepare the wild rice.
-In a kettle with water, add the butter and wild rice.
+Step 1: Prepare the wild rice – In a kettle with water, add the butter and wild rice.
 Place the kettle over medium heat and allow the mixture to come to a boil.
-Once boiling, place on the kettle’s lid and boil it for 45 to 50 minutes until all of the water is absorbed.
+Once boiling, place the lid on the kettle and boil it for 45-50 minutes until all of the water is absorbed.
 Once done cooking, remove from the heat and allow the rice to cool.

-- Prepare the praline pecans.
-To a warm skillet, add the butter and allow it to melt in the pan.
+Step 2: Prepare the praline pecans – To a warm skillet, add the butter and allow it to melt in the pan.
 Add in the pecans, brown sugar, and orange juice.
 While the brown sugar is melting, mix everything together so that the pecans are evenly covered in the mixture.
 After a few minutes, once the pecans are fully coated, remove the nuts from the heat and pour them onto a parchment-lined baking sheet.
 Before they cool completely, sprinkle the candied pecans with the salt.
 Set the nuts aside to cool.

-- Prepare the salad dressing.
-In a bowl, combine the Dijon mustard, honey, orange juice, orange zest, champagne vinegar, salt, black pepper, shallot, and garlic.
+Step 3: Prepare the salad dressing – In a bowl, combine the Dijon mustard, honey, orange juice, orange zest, champagne vinegar, salt, black pepper, shallot, and garlic.
 Whisk everything together to ensure that the honey, Dijon, and other spices are fully combined and homogenous.
 Once combined, while whisking, slowly drizzle in the olive oil.
 Once all of the oil is fully incorporated, set the dressing aside while assembling the salad.

-- Mix together the salad.
-Chop lettuce into bite-size pieces and add to a large bowl.
+Step 4: Mix together the salad – Chop lettuce into bite-sized pieces and add to a large bowl.
 Add the cooled wild rice and mix it with the lettuce.
-Pour on about ¾ of the dressing and mix it into the lettuce and wild rice, reserving ¼ of the dressing to add at the end.
-Slice or dice the pears, add some to the salad and mix them in.
+Pour about ¾ of the dressing on the lettuce and wild rice, reserving ¼ of the dressing to add at the end.
+Slice or dice the pears, add some to the salad, and mix them in.
 Pour the entire mixture onto the serving platter and top with the remaining rice, chopped parsley, chopped praline pecans, dried cranberries, feta cheese, and the remaining dressing.
 Serve immediately.

 - Wild rice cooks longer than regular white rice because of the texture of the rice.
 But when used in this salad, it’s definitely a welcome addition.
 Plus, wild rice is healthier than traditional rice varieties.
 White or brown rice can be used in its place, but opt for wild rice if possible.